koptelovmax/gaussianprocess/track.md

 - Generated one test video

 ### Why
-- I want to test the model
+- I should test the model before using it

 ### What has learned
 - How to plot rectangle, make rotations, crop of the image in OpenCV